rust-gamedev/rust-gamedev.github.io/content/news/047/index.md

 tribes of hunters and gatherers.
 It's being developed using Bevy.

-The [first devlog] introduces the game, outlines its current state and future plans, accompanyed by some thoughts from the developer.
+The [first devlog] introduces the game, outlines its current state and future plans, accompanied by some thoughts from the developer.

 _Discussions:
 [/r/rust_gamedev](https://www.reddit.com/r/rust_gamedev/comments/14aturs/im_working_on_tribes_turnbased_strategy_game/),